p0ntan/jsramverk-train-controller/README.md

 ```
 ### Reset development database

-If needed during development, you can reset the database.
+If needed during development, the development database can be reset.

 ```
 # To reset the development database, stand in /backend folder.